|Where it is

-|How to get there||Walk along the Medicean basin until you get to the Linguella Tower.
+|Walk along the Medicean basin until you get to the Linguella Tower.
 Go through the gate and when you're at the Martello Tower, the remains of the Roman Villa are on your left.

 It was made bigger between the I century BC and the I century AD, and was biggest and at its maximum splendour in the II century AD, when, seemingly, Publio Aclio Attiano, Prefect of the Praetorium of Emperor Hadrian, stayed there for reasons connected with the granite quarries.

-In 1548 Cosimo de' Medici had the entire area changed so one of his best Medicean Fortresses could be built there: the Linguella Fortress.
+In 1548 Cosimo de' Medici had the entire area changed so that one of his best Medicean Fortresses could be built there: the Linguella Fortress.
 This is when we have the first official proof of a Roman villa at the entrance to the gulf of Portoferraio.

-It came to the light thanks to excavation work at the end of the 70s, but, heavily spoiled by Medicean constructions, only few remains of the original villa still exist, and are probably to do with the thermal part only: the laconium, a circular room in "cocciopesto" (pieces of terra cotta mixed with lime) with four apses at the sides, some extension work on the thermal room with floors inplychrome mosaics, rooms with the floors in opus sectile, walls in opus reticulum and painted in purple, red and yellow, the imperial colours of a wealth that lay buried for centuries.
+It came to the light thanks to excavation work at the end of the 70s, but, heavily spoiled by Medicean constructions, only few remains of the original villa still exist, and they are probably to do with the thermal area only: the laconium, a circular room in "cocciopesto" (pieces of terra cotta mixed with lime) with four apses at the sides, some extension work on the thermal room with floors inplychrome mosaics, rooms with the floors in opus sectile, walls in opus reticulum and painted in purple, red and yellow, the imperial colours that tell of a wealth that lay buried for centuries.